-We also have a robust pediatric program unlike any other, thanks to the participation of Monroe Carell Jr. Children’s Hospital at Vanderbilt and more than 700 physicians trained in pediatric primary and specialty care.
+We also have a robust pediatric program, thanks to the participation of Monroe Carell Jr. Children’s Hospital at Vanderbilt and hundreds of pediatric providers.

-We have a successful track record.
-Our approach is working for more than 150,000 health plan members.
-When you participate in our network, your practice will benefit in the following ways:
+We have a successful track record of delivering quality and value.
+Our approach is working for more than 350,000 patients.
+When you participate in our network, your practice can benefit in the following ways:

-- Shared savings rewards: The network offers an opportunity to create value for patients and employers and be rewarded out of that value.
+- Shared savings rewards: The network offers providers an opportunity to share in the value they create by providing high-quality care.

 - Assistance with value-based care standards: Practices can receive support and financial incentives to transition to value-based care through the Transforming Clinical Practices Initiative (TCPI).

-- Evidence-based quality standards: By participating in the network, clinicians can be a part of quality programs founded on evidence-based medicine in collaboration with leading regional medical centers.
+- Evidence-based quality standards: By participating in the network, providers can be a part of quality programs founded on evidence-based medicine in collaboration with leading regional medical centers.

-- A voice in decision-making: We are the largest clinician-organized network in the region.
+- A voice in decision-making: We are the largest provider-organized network in the region.
 From the practice level to network-wide executive committees and hospital leadership, physicians set the course for the organization.

 - Continued independence: When you join us, you will still be independent.
-Your practice will benefit from the learning and collaboration with 12 health systems from Memphis to Johnson City, as well as more than 50 hospitals and thousands of clinicians.
+Your practice will benefit from the learning and collaboration with 13 health systems from Memphis to Johnson City, as well as more than 60 hospitals and thousands of providers.